fudge88/readme-generator/generated_readme.md

   This project is licensed under the terms of the academic license
   ## Contribution
-  All contributions are welcomed, you can contribute to this repository by fgfg
+  All contributions are welcomed, you can contribute to this repository by yes
   ## Questions

   If you have any questions about this project, or would like further information please contact me via:
-  Email: rgrg
+  Email: email

-  GitHub User Name: hh
+  GitHub User Name: username